imofftoseethewizard/bloop/README.md

 refuse any request with identical specification of block, seed, address, and length until the blackout has passed.

-*Granularity* The size of the largest data block that the pool will accommodate.
+*Granularity* &mdash; The size of the largest data block that the pool will accommodate.

 Large objects can be broken up into multiple blocks, so it is not a restriction on the size of entity that can be stored in the pool.
 Recognizing that not all agents will be able to deliver